notsolidsnake299/My_First_Program/README.md

 #August 22, 2025 Update: Minimal Features and Improvements

+ Features and Improvements
-   -"I've made some noticeable changes to the program:"
+1. I've made some noticeable changes to the program:

- -"Fixed unusual flickering: The issue causing the screen to flicker has been resolved."
+   - Fixed unusual flickering: The issue causing the screen to flicker has been resolved.

- -"Corrected logic errors: Several logical bugs in the code have been fixed."
+   - Corrected logic errors: Several logical bugs in the code have been fixed.

- -"Minor improvements: Other small enhancements have been implemented"
+   - Minor improvements: Other small enhancements have been implemented.

- -"Task manager: The program now includes a task manager feature.
-Currently, it only shows one process, but I plan to fix this so it displays the top 10 processes."
+   - Task manager: The program now includes a task manager feature.
+Currently, it only shows one process, but I plan to fix         this so it displays the top 10 processes.

 I'm working on improving this program as fast as I can.